Using user Modules

-YepCode Modules allow to define an isolated set of JavaScript or Python functions to be reused from any of your process.
+YepCode Modules allow you to define an isolated set of JavaScript or Python functions for reuse in any of your processes.
+These modules are designed to help share functions across processes, solve business logic problems, encapsulate access to services, and more.

-To use a module you need to use the custom import syntax into the process (or other module) where you want to use it.
+To use a module, use the custom import syntax in the process (or other module) where you want to utilize it.

 const { myFunc } = yepcode.import("your-module");

-You can have as much modules as you need, and all of them work like any CommonJS module, exporting the functions that you want to use from processes source code.
+You can have as many modules as needed, and they work like any CommonJS module, exporting the functions you want to use from process source code.

-A sample of js module exporting only one function to say hello:
+For example, a JavaScript module exporting a function to say hello:

 module.exports = () => console.log("Hello world!");

-If you need to use this library from a YepCode process, and it has a name say_hello, the piece of code to do that would be:
+To use this library from a YepCode process named say_hello, the code would be:

 const sayHello = yepcode.import("say_hello");